JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 ### Polymorphic Types

-Nino supports serializing and deserializing polymorphic types, and it should be noted that each type that needs to be serialized (base class or derived class) needs to be decorated with the `[NinoType]` attribute, for example:
+Nino supports serializing and deserializing polymorphic types, and it should be noted that each type that needs to be serialized (interface, base class or derived class) needs to be decorated with the `[NinoType]` attribute, for example:

 ```csharp{1,7,8}
 [NinoType]